MissionBit/FlappyDemo/README.md

 5. In the Tube class, create a public constant for the TUBE_WIDTH and set it to 52.

 6. In the PlayState class, inside the update method, create the logic to reposition tubes when they get out of the camera viewport.
+Note that you will have to check it for each tube.
 ```java
 if(cam.position.x - cam.viewportWidth / 2 > tube.getPosTopTube().x + tube.getTopTube().getWidth()){
     tube.reposition(tube.getPosTopTube().x +((Tube.TUBE_WIDTH + TUBE_SPACING) * TUBE_COUNT));
 }
 ```

+7. In the `render` method, remember to render all the tubes instead of just one.

-7. In the Bird class, create a constant `MOVEMENT` and set it to 100.
+8. In the Bird class, create a constant `MOVEMENT` and set it to 100.
 This represents the horizontal movement of the bird.

-8. In the update method, make sure the position on the x axis is also updated by passing in `MOVEMENT * dt` as a paramenter to the x argument.
+9. In the update method, make sure the position on the x axis is also updated by passing in `MOVEMENT * dt` as a paramenter to the x argument.

-9. In the PlayState class, update the camera's position in the game world based on the position of the bird.
+10. In the PlayState class, update the camera's position in the game world based on the position of the bird.
 To do that, inside the update method set the `cam.position.x` equal to `bird.getPosition().x + 80`.

-10. At the end of the update method, tell libGDX that the camera has been repositioned by calling `cam.update();`.
+11. At the end of the update method, tell libGDX that the camera has been repositioned by calling `cam.update();`.

 ## Collision Detection